Sentiments to the Budget 2025

 " We welcome the policies stated in Union Budget 2025-26 by the Hon’ble Finance Minister, which gives a strong push towards EV adoption, accelerating the development of India’s electric vehicle ecosystem.
 The introduction of a national manufacturing mission for clean tech industries is another commendable move.
 The recognition of MSMEs as the ‘2nd engine’ of economic growth in the Union Budget 2025 will boost sectoral confidence.
 The fiscal policies stated to support MSMEs will have a multiplier effect on various sectors, including accelerating India’s e-mobility revolution."

-Further details on the Budget and the speech are available here
+Further details on the Budget and the FM speech are available here